amelmgn/docs/doc_example.md

 **Sorting Relational Fields**
 To configure manual sorting within a [relational field](/guides/data-model/relationships) (e.g., M2M, O2M, or M2A), also set the sort field within the relationship section of the field's configuration drawer.

-Once configured, click :icon{name="material-symbols:sort" title="Sort Button"} in the configured sort column, and then drag items by their :icon{name="material-symbols:drag-handle" title="Drag Button"} handle.
+Once configured, click "Sort Button"} in the configured sort column, and then drag items by their :icon{name="material-symbols:drag-handle" title="Drag Button"} handle.
 You can also sort by the sort field with querying data via the [Items API](/api/items).

 ### Duplication